 - The Sun next trines Saturn (wife)

-Symbolically, Jupiter is in the middle of Sun’s aspects.
+Symbolically, the Sun is surrounded by advisers.
 The Sun accepts (conjunction) Jupiter’s advise and proposes it (trine) to Saturn.

 - Mercury rules the second house, which describes the financial resources of the querent.
 Mercury is in his detriment and in the 8th, describing him as poor or dependant from wife’s money.
 Lilly also considers that he just do not want to finance his wife’s estates.